kimballce/personal-site/docs/my-next-challenge.md

 Every success has been a team effort, and I love managing teams of highly skilled, mission-driven technologists.
 Heck, I love managing teams in general.

-Many names describe the work I do: process engineering, product management, in-house consulting, bureaucracy hacking, strategy and operations.
+Many names describe the work I do: process engineering, product or project management, in-house consulting, bureaucracy hacking, strategy and operations.
 My next challenge may go by a different name in your organization, or we may make up a new name together.
 Whatever the title, I’ll use my blend of technical and soft skills to implement or transform the processes your organization needs to achieve its mission.

 ## About you: